 Max Out Your Health Savings Account

 A Health Savings Account (HSA) allows you to save money for expected healthcare expenses, and it also offers tax advantages.
-In 2019, you and your employer can contribute a combined total of $3,500 for an individual, or $7,000 for a family.
+In 2019, you and your employer could have contributed a combined total of $3,500 for an individual ($3,550 in 2020), or $7,000 for a family ($7,100 in 2020).
 People 55 and older can put in an additional $1,000.
 Money saved in an HSA reduces your taxable income, which can add up to significant savings.

 Money taken out of your HSA for qualified medical expenses is tax-free and, like a 401(k) retirement account, the HSA is yours to keep.